How to respond to disrespect

 Each of the following responses is correct in a particular situation:

-1. I can submit to the person and accept the disrespectful treatment.
+1. I can submit to the person and accept the disrespectful behavior.

 If there is a higher goal at stake, it may be right for me to submit to the disrespectful person.
 For example, if a person threatens me with a firearm and says, "Give me your money!"
 Then I do whatever the person asks in order to survive.
 Other example: If I am on probation at a new company and a new colleague is disrespectful to me, then I don't fight back.
 I can do that when the probationary period is over.